What Is Preventive Maintenance and Why Is It Crucial?

 Preventive maintenance is at the core of a strong maintenance program.
 As part of its full-service leasing and contract maintenance agreements, Penske Truck Leasing provides maintenance for its customers, which enables private fleets to focus on their core business offerings rather than their equipment.

 Defining preventive maintenance precisely can be challenging.
-To answer questions like "what is preventive maintenance?" and "what is included in preventive maintenance?" or "what are some examples of preventive maintenance?"
+To answer questions like "what is preventive maintenance?" and "what is included in preventive maintenance?"
 Penske created this helpful FAQ.